BenoitDuffez/AsyncTaskFragment/README.md

 		@Override
 		public void onPostExecute(@NonNull MyActivity activity, Double result) {
 			// You have the result, and a valid pointer to your activity

-			// If the activity is not available when the background has finished, it will wait for up to 15 seconds for the
+			// If the activity is not available when the background has finished, it will wait for
-			// activity to be ready
+			// up to 15 seconds for the activity to be ready.
+			// Failure to do so will result to this method never being called

 			activity.mTextView.setText(String.format("The length of the EditText is: %.1f chars", result));
 		}

 		/**
 		 * Called on the main thread shortly after the background thread calls publishProgress
-		 * If the activity is gone when the background thread calls publishProgress, the progress will be discarded and the
+		 * If the activity is gone when the background thread calls publishProgress, the
-		 * background thread will continue to run.
+		 * progress will be discarded and the background thread will continue to run.
+		 *
-		 * So this method is not guaranteed to be called all the time */
+		 * This method is not guaranteed to be called all the times publishProgress is called.
+		 */
 		@Override
 		public void onProgressUpdate(@NonNull MyActivity activity, Integer progress) {
 			activity.mTextView.setText(String.format("Working: %.2f%% done", progress));
 		}
 	}

+	// now your actual activity code

 	public TextView mTextView;